 The CLI command to migrate the config to the database should always be run as the mattermost user.

 sudo su mattermost cd /opt/mattermost mmctl config migrate ./config/config.json 'mysql://mmuser:mostest@tcp(127.0.0.1:3306)/mattermost?charset=utf8mb4,utf8&writeTimeout=30s'

 When migrating config, Mattermost will incorporate configuration from any existing

 MM_* environment variables set in the current shell.
 See Environment Variables

-With configuration in the database enabled, any changes to the configuration are recorded to the
+When configuration in the database is enabled, any changes to the configuration are recorded to the

 ConfigurationFiles tables.
 Furthermore,